Small Map of Main Legations - Click through for Large Version

 Local Traffic at the intersection of Zheng Yi Road(=Lu), Minsheng Bank, and Former Legation Street.

-A view down Zheng Yi Road, today a lush park-like lane.
+A view down Zheng Yi Road, Canal Street, today a lush park-like lane.

 Ornamental Detail of the European Styled Minsheng Bank building on the corner of Zheng Yi Road and East Legation Street.